Phryne Fisher: Feature Film

-A stand-alone action-adventure feature film, Miss Fisher and the Crypt of Tears will pick up the story from the end of the third series.
+A stand-alone action-adventure feature film, Miss Fisher and the Crypt of Tears picked up the story from the end of the third series.
 It began production in October 2018.
-The film is budgeted at $8 million and will be directed by Tony Tilse.
+The film was budgeted at $8 million, and was directed by Tony Tilse.
+It premiered in January 2020.

 Since 2016, there had been speculation on the possibility that the television series would be made into a feature film.
 In May 2016, Essie Davis acknowledged interest in playing Miss Fisher in a film. "[We’re] just working out the ideas of how to make it bigger and better and more fabulous than the TV show," she said.
 Later that year, it was revealed that plans were afoot to produce a trilogy of Phryne Fisher films.

 In April 2017, a photo was published on the official Miss Fisher Murder Mysteries Instagram account showing Essie Davis and Nathan Page holding advance copies of a film script titled Miss Fisher and the Crypt of Tears.
 On 14 September 2017, a crowdfunding campaign was launched on Kickstarter in support of the film.
 On 15 December 2017, an additional ongoing crowdfunding campaign was begun through IndieGoGo in order to allow fans to continue supporting the effort.
 The original campaign reached its goal of $250,000 in less than 48 hours.